 Over a hundred years ago, Rugby Union made it's debut at the 1900 Summer Olympics in Paris.
 After only being a part of 4 of the first 7 Olympics, the International Olympics Committee (IOC) removed Rugby Union altogether.
-This summer, rugby hits a milestone as it makes its return to the 2016 Olympics, this time in Seven's.
+This summer, rugby hits a milestone as it makes its return to the 2016 Olympics, this time in rugby sevens in Rio.

 When Rugby was first introduced to the 1900 Olympics there were only 3 participating countries: France, Germany and Great Britain.
 France won the gold.
 Germany and Britain both took home silver.

 (Fun Fact: At these games, Constantin Henriquez, from the French rugby team, was the first black person to compete in the Olympics.)

 Rugby was not included in the 1904 games, but it came back in 1908.
 After France dropped out, only Australia and Great Britain were left to compete.
 As predicted, Australia took the gold.

 For the 1920 Olympics, the USA Olympic committee granted permission for a USA team to enter.
 The first USA team was comprised of college players from Berkeley, Stanford and Santa Clara.
 They were one of two teams to compete in the 1920 games.
 The USA won their first rugby gold after beating France 8-0.